 License Reinstatement Fee

-The court can suspend your license or issue you a restricted license as part of your DUI sentence.
-You must go to the DMV and apply for a license reinstatement, which carries a $125 reissue fee ($100 for drivers under 21).
+The court can order license suspension or issue you a restricted license as part of your DUI sentence.
+You must go to the California DMV and apply for a license reinstatement, which carries a $125 reissue fee ($100 for drivers under 21).

-A DUI conviction nearly always raises your car insurance rates.
-The exact cost varies individually, but a typical increase is $84 a month.
+A DUI charge nearly always raises your car insurance rates.
+The exact cost varies, but a typical increase is $84 per month.
 It is often much higher for a driver under 21.
+For more about how insurance companies respond to a DUI, get connected with a driving under the influence lawyer now.

 Bail Bond Cost